Skip to contents

 method

-The method to be used for fitting the model.
-Must be one of "postpi_analytic", "postpi_boot", "ppi", "pspa", or "ppi_plusplus".
+The IPD method to be used for fitting the model.
+Must be one of "postpi_analytic", "postpi_boot", "ppi", "ppi_plusplus", or "pspa".
+See 3.
+Method in the Details below for more information.

 model

-The type of model to be fitted.
-Must be one of "mean", "quantile", "ols", or "logistic".
+The type of downstream inferential model to be fitted, or the parameter being estimated.
+Must be one of "mean", "quantile", "ols", "logistic", or "poisson".
+See 4.
+Model in the Details below for more information.

 data